-Grow Asia’s conversations with the region’s CEOs have revealed they believe digital technologies – such as tools for finance, logistics and learning - are set to positively transform the way smallholders interact with agribusiness.
-In concert, these tools have the potential to bring greater efficiency to value chains by significantly lowering transaction costs, while improving farmers’ prosperity.
+Grow Asia’s conversations with agriculture leaders in Southeast Asia have revealed that they believe digital technologies – such as tools for enabling access to financing, digital marketplaces, or traceability solutions – are set to positively transform the way smallholders interact with agribusiness value chains.
+These tools have the potential to bring greater efficiency to value chains by significantly lowering transaction costs, while improving farmers’ livelihoods.

-Across six complementary activities, Grow Asia brings together business leaders, development actors and policy makers to accelerate the adoption of digital tools.
+Grow Asia brings together business leaders, development actors, and policymakers to accelerate the adoption of digital tools across these complementary initiatives

-Grow Asia has run Hackathons in Singapore, Chiang Rai and Jakarta.
-These events allow entrepreneurs to be exposed to specific smallholder digital challenge and to rapidly prototype a new solution.
+Grow Asia has run Hackathons in Singapore, Indonesia and Thailand.
+We invite entrepreneurs to build digital solutions to solve challenges in smallholder value chains.
+These events allow entrepreneurs to be exposed to specific smallholder digital challenges and to rapidly prototype a new solution.
 We provide tools such as data, mentors and access to farmers.
 Over 300 people on 70 teams have competed in a Grow Asia Hackathon to date.